-All in all, despite efforts to build robust algorithms [89], difficulties remain to cope with the wide variety of perturbations found in underwater recordings.
-For instance, noise can induce acoustic masking and heavily alter signals, hindering template correlations and/or pitch estimates.
-Furthermore, noise from boats, waves, currents, sonars, or even earthquakes take a variety of acoustic forms, that potentially strongly correlate with whale vocalisation templates [218].
+All in all, despite efforts to build robust algorithms [82], they hardly cope with the wide variety of perturbations found in underwater recordings.
+Indeed, these induce acoustic masking and heavily alter signals, hindering template correlations and/or pitch estimates.
+Furthermore, noise from boats, waves, currents, sonars, or even earthquakes take a variety of acoustic forms, that potentially strongly correlate with whale vocalisation templates [204].